 Pile Gate (Vrata od Pila)

 Time to enter Old Town!
-The grand 16th century arch that is Pile Gate stands proudly over the drawbridge that leads to it, and as you walk through you’ll find two ways into the town itself – stone steps or a sloping walkway.
+The grand 16th century arch that is Pile Gate stands proudly over the drawbridge that leads to it.
+As you walk through you’ll find two ways into the town itself – stone steps or a sloping walkway.

-Stand at the stone bannisters and look down, and you’ll have the same view the King’s Landing townspeople had of Joffrey getting pelted with dung in season 2.
+Stand at the stone bannisters and look down.
+Here you’ll have the same view the King’s Landing townspeople had of Joffrey getting pelted with dung in season 2.

 Large Onofrio’s Fountain (Velika Onofrijeva fontana)